nitinaht

 Ditidaht families also held rights to intangible property called tupaat.
 Tupaat is an hereditary privilege or prerogative that often refers to ceremonial privileges that were frequently part of marriage dowries.
 Ditidaht tupaat consisted of songs, dances, games, history, crests and gear that continue to be displayed at our feasts.
 Tupaat are still recognized and celebrated today.

-Ditidaht First Nation Notice of poll and list of candidates
+Ditidaht First Nation AGM – Notice